undergrad-partner-school

 Non-Need Based

-Institutional non-need-based scholarships or grants were given to 12 students overall (including freshmen) at Landmark College in 2025.
+12 students, including freshmen, got institutional non-need-based scholarship or grant aid at this institution in 2025.
 Institutional help in the form of non-need-based scholarships or grants was given to 4 full-time freshmen. $458,511 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).

 Open Applications